-Local communities may have a wide range of social and environmental challenges.
-The Foundation supports innovative and scalable solutions to complex social and environmental challenges to further build resilience within local communities.
+All communities face social and environmental challenges.
+The Foundation supports scalable, community-based solutions to complex challenges to further build resilience within local communities.

 boost refugee program

 In 2015 alone, over 200,000 refugees entered Norway and Sweden, stretching the capacity of existing agencies.
 In 2016, the Foundation supported the launch of two local incubators, each offering an innovative approach to promoting jobs for refugees to help them integrate into their new countries.
 The target impact is to accelerate the rate of employment for refugees and to develop new delivery model for integration support to newcomers.

 The Foundation partnered with SoCentral, the leading Norwegian social innovation hub, and the City of Oslo to launch BOOST REFUGEE, an incubator program for social enterprises offering employment and integration support to refugees.
 The City of Oslo and other municipalities consider BOOST a best practice and are interested in scaling the BOOST model.